pág. 8796

 tools like Grammarly, chatbot assistants, and online translators provide immediate feedback, help

 learners correct grammatical mistakes, and support vocabulary development.
-These tools give stud
+These tools give students

 pág.
 8806